ontogenerator/astronaut-data-analysis-not-so-fair/README.md

 ### Better code
-An example of better and more FAIR code that participants should strive to achieve when writing their reseach software can be found at the [astronout-data-analysis-fair repository](https://github.com/carpentries-incubator/astronout-data-analysis-fair), to be used on conjuction with this repository during the course.
+An example of better and more FAIR code that participants should strive to achieve when writing their reseach software can be found at the [astronout-data-analysis-fair repository](https://github.com/carpentries-incubator/astronout-data-analysis-fair), to be used in conjuction with this repository during the course.

 ### Acknowledgements